OdinZhang/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.zh.md

 * `$cookie=/__utm[a-z]/` -- blocks Google Analytics cookies everywhere
 * `||facebook.com^$third-party,cookie=c_user` -- prevents Facebook from tracking you even if you are logged in

-> **Compatibility with different versions of AdGuard.** This type of rules is not supported by AdGuard for iOS and Safari.
+> **不同版本 AdGuard 的兼容性** This type of rules is not supported by AdGuard for iOS and Safari.

 <a id="network-modifier"></a>
 #### **`network`**